felixggj/AutoNewProject/README.md

-# Python Script to Automate New Project Creation | FGG
+# Python Script to Automate New Project Creation
+*Felix Gomez-Guillamon Jurado*
 ## Description
 The process of starting a new project is a repetitive one.